HomeSite Map

 Also in April, Capitol released "The Beatles' Second Open-End Interview" disc to be sent to radio television stations to simulate an interview with The Beatles.
 This EP contained taped answers to questions, while the record sleeve contained the questions that disc jockeys could ask.
 Three Beatles songs from the "Second Album" also appeared on the disc, including "Thank You Girl."

-In August of 1964 the next release of the song occurred as the “Do You Want To Know A Secret?” single was reissued on the Oldies 45 label.
-This was done to all of the major Vee-Jay singles (including the Tollie releases) to secure their place in the “oldies” section of record stores after Vee-Jay had relinquished their rights to The Beatles catalog.
+In August of 1964 the next release of the song occurred as the “Do You Want To Know A Secret” single was reissued on the Oldies 45 label.
+This was done to all of the major Vee-Jay singles (including the Tollie releases) to secure their place in the 'oldies' section of record stores after Vee-Jay had relinquished their rights to The Beatles catalog.

 On October 10th, 1964, Vee-Jay tried one final attempt at cashing in on The Beatle's fame by re-releasing the Frank Ifield compilation retitled “The Beatles And Frank Ifield On Stage.”
 The cover was changed to a more suitable group portrait, but sold very poorly and has become a huge collector's item today.

-Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
+At some point in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "The Beatles Second Album" were released in this portable format, "Thank You Girl" being on both of these releases.
 These "Playtapes" are highly collectable today.
 Also released in 1967 was the 8-track version of their 1964 album "Something New" which featured "Thank You Girl" as a bonus track in order to even out the playing time of the songs between the four tracks on the tape.

 Because of EMI's decision to release a box set that included all of the British Beatles albums as well as an additional album entitled "Rarities" that included songs that did not appear on any British Beatles album, Capitol had initially decided to release this album in America.
 2,000 promotional copies of this album were manufactured (#SPRO-8969) and then another unlimited number of advance copies (ESN-SN-12009) were printed in the fall of 1979.
 "Thank You Girl" was included on this proposed album which was decided to be abondoned due to the fact that this and most of the songs contained therein were available on other Beatles albums in the US at the time.
 These promotional albums are very collectible today.